- Aim and Scope

 Open Access Policy

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License, which permits share, copying, and redistributing of the material in any medium or format as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons license.
 If you remix, transform or build upon the material, you must distribute your contributions under the same license as the original.
-The licensor cannot revoke these freedoms as long as you follow the license terms.
+The licensor cannot revoke these freedoms if you follow the license terms.
 To view a copy of this license, visit this permalink.

 Authors who publish with this journal agree to the following terms: